Hillfort: Celtic hillforts

+The Hallstatt culture and La Tène culture originated in what is now southern Germany, Switzerland, Austria, Slovakia and the Czech Republic.
+The predominant form of rampart construction was pfostenschlitzmauer, or Kelheim-style.
 During the Hallstatt C period, hillforts became the dominant settlement type in the west of Hungary.
-Julius Caesar described the large late Iron Age hillforts he encountered during his campaigns in Gaul as oppida.
+Julius Caesar described the large Late Iron Age hillforts he encountered during his campaigns in Gaul as oppida.
 By this time the larger ones had become more like cities than fortresses and many were assimilated as Roman towns.